ericdc1/Dapper.SimpleCRUD/README.md

 If you need something more complex use Dapper's Query or Execute methods!

-Note: all extension methods assume the connection is already open, they will fail if the connection is closed.

 Install via NuGet - https://nuget.org/packages/Dapper.SimpleCRUD

 Check out the model generator [T4 template](https://nuget.org/packages/Dapper.SimpleCRUD.ModelGenerator/) to generate your POCOs.
 Documentation is at https://github.com/ericdc1/Dapper.SimpleCRUD/wiki/T4-Template